 Check out individual Essential oil descriptions on the Plant Therapy website for suggested blends.
 Also, how much oil you choose to add is completely up to you.
 I do recommend that you always start with just a few drops, as certain oils can be quite potent.
 Add more as needed.

 Lavender, Lemon and Sweet Orange essential oils (or those of your choice)

 4oz. spray bottle with a fine mist setting

 Pour 3 ounces of water into a clean spray bottle ( or if using the optional alcohol mix 1.5 oz. water and 1.5 oz. alcohol)

 Add 30 to 40 drops of essential oil (I used 15 drops Sweet Orange, 9 drops Lavender and 6 drops Lemon) You may want to try 20 drops at first.

 Shake well to mix (this is why you only make 3 ounces of liquid, so you have room to shake the liquid)

-Let sit for 24 hours before using to be sure you have the scent correct (not too weak for your taste).
-Label bottle with contents and date.
+Let sit for 24 hours before using to ensure you have the scent correct (not too weak for your taste).
+Also, don’t forget to label the bottle with its contents and date.
 You can also tie a ribbon around the bottle, or add a printed sticker to make it pretty!

 Store in dark, cool and dry place.
-Shake well before each use.
-Mist lightly, not allowing it to fall on furniture or into food or drinks.
-I spray my comforter, curtains and straight into the air.
+Shake well before each use, then mist lightly, be careful to not allow it to fall on furniture or into food or drinks.

 Did you see my other essential oil recipes?
 You can check them out by clicking on the following links: